 Quick Start Guide: How to Make Kombucha

-Want to know how to make homemade kombucha?
+Want more in-depth guides?
 Here are 4 overviews that'll guide you through the process.

 If you've just received a SCOBY and aren't quite ready to brew with it, check out my video here with tips on what to do until you're ready to get brewing.

 Below, you'll also find a link to read my tips on building your own kombucha starter kit.
 (That way, you don't have to pay a company to assemble it for you!)
 Also check out my post on top mistakes homebrewers make so you can avoid them before you even get started.

 This is a step-by-step guide to brewing a gallon of kombucha.
 Think of this as your basic kombucha "recipe."

 You'll learn about what how to brew a batch of kombucha and get it fermenting properly.

 How to tell when your first fermentation cycle is complete.